 Answers to Common Questions about Cures Within Reach

 Cures Within Reach is the only disease-agnostic organization exclusively dedicated to repurposing approved and available drugs, devices, nutraceuticals and diagnostics to drive more treatments to more patients more quickly.
-We award funding for innovative repurposing clinical trials, providing over $6 million in funding to date.
+We award funding for innovative clinical repurposing trials (testing already approved therapies in new indications) and have provided over $8 million in funding to date.
 See our mission and impact.

 For Research Institution Staff:

 We want to collaborate with your institution around repurposing research!
 Join our network of over 75 research institution stakeholders to stay up-to-date with the latest Cures Within Reach funding opportunities, programs and initiatives.
-For more information on how you can get involved, contact Clare Thibodeaux, PhD at email@example.com.
+For more information on how you can get involved or to be sure that you receive our funding announcements, contact Clare Thibodeaux, PhD at firstname.lastname@example.org.

 How does Cures Within Reach define repurposing research?